What do we hope to achieve?

 -

-Photo by Brian Aikens: A female Grizzly Bear (Ursus arctos horribilis) resting by the roadside in the Callaghan Valley.
+Photo by Brian Aikens: A female grizzly bear (Ursus arctos horribilis) resting by the roadside in the Callaghan Valley.